emilymcmahon210/Operating-Model-Transformation/README.md

 # Okta Operating Model Transformation

+*Financial and operating data sourced from Okta, Inc.'s FY2026 Form 10-K (SEC EDGAR).
+This project is an independent analysis and is not affiliated with or endorsed by Okta, Inc.*

 ### Independent Consulting Case Study
 **Strategy · Operating Model Design · Business Transformation**

 > How can Okta preserve operating leverage while scaling a more global, specialized, and partner-enabled organization?

 ---